Bats and Artificial Lighting Symposium 2019

 Tuesday 21 May 2019 at Arup's offices in London: 8 Fitzroy St, Bloomsbury, London W1T 4BQ

-Through the Bats and Artificial Lighting Symposium 2019, BCT and their partners will bring together experts from academia, the lighting industry and conservation to share their learning and experiences of best practice in terms of lighting and its impact on bats.
+Through the Bats and Artificial Lighting Symposium 2019, BCT and their partners brought together experts from academia, the lighting industry and conservation to share their learning and experiences of best practice in terms of lighting and its impact on bats.

-We are delighted that our keynote speaker will be Prof. Kevin Gaston (http://kevingaston.com/) Professor of Biodiversity & Conservation at University of Exeter.
+We were delighted to have Prof. Kevin Gaston (http://kevingaston.com/) Professor of Biodiversity & Conservation at University of Exeter as our keynote.
 Prof. Gaston is a natural scientist with in depth experience in leading, managing, and conducting basic, strategic and applied research on a range of environmental issues presently facing humanity, including the impacts of artificial lighting on a range of taxa and habitats.

-The symposium will then feature sharing of knowledge and best practice via a series of presentations
+The symposium then featured sharing of knowledge and best practice via a series of presentations

 Topic 1: LATEST RESEARCH

 - Jack Merrifield, Southampton University – ‘Establishing barriers to urban-dwelling bats’